bruceravel/demeter/documentation/Athena/analysis/lr.rst

    The log-ratio/phase-difference tool.

-Once you select Fourier transform parameters and ranges for use in the analysis, you can click the :quoted:`Fit` button to perform the fit.
+Once you select Fourier transform parameters and ranges for use in the analysis, you can click the :kbd:`Fit,light` button to perform the fit.
 The fit to the log-ratio of the amplitudes is plotted when the fit is over.
 The buttons can be used to plot either the fit to the log-ratio of amplitudes or the fit to the phase difference.
 The fits use all cumulants up to the fourth.
 Depending on your data quality, choice of Fourier transform ranges can be important and quite sensitive.
-You can save the log-ratio and phase-difference data along with the fits to a file by clicking the :quoted:`Save ratio data and fit` button.
+You can save the log-ratio and phase-difference data along with the fits to a file by clicking the :kbd:`Save ratio data and fit,light` button.

 .. subfigstart::